-These tacos are good.
+These black bean tacos with chipotle crema are so good.

-And they're vegetarian.
+And they can be vegetarian.

 I've been reading a lot about using black beans in place of meat, and always had a "hmmm..." reaction to it.